Stop Overeating & Be Done With Dieting Forever

 Don't keep trying to fix your binge eating on your own.
 I can help you.
 Grab this toolkit and get started today.

 This course is my signature 6 month experience.
-During these 6 months, I will teach you what you need to know to stop binge eating.
+During these 6 months, I will teach you what you need to know to stop overeating.
 I know these skills work, because they are the same skills I used to stop binge eating.
-In addition to the training I provide, you'll also work directly with me through one-on-one coaching calls.
+In addition to the training I provide, you'll also work directly with me through weekly group coaching calls.
 If you have any questions that come up between coaching sessions, you'll have virtual access to me.

 **Note: You may or may not have binge eating disorder as classified by the DSM-5.
 If you do have an eating disorder, I encourage you to seek help from a licensed eating disorder specialist (NEDA).
 When you work with me, I am not acting as your physician and us working together does not constitute a doctor/patient relationship.
 I am solely acting as a life coach.
 My role as your coach is not to replace your psychiatrist, therapist, or dietician.
 My role as your coach is to support you in reaching your goals.
 Being in therapy does not prevent you from working with a coach.
 Life coaching is different from therapy, so no matter where you are in your journey to stop binge eating, life coaching can help.